A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Introduction

-Given a set of options which yield unknown stochastic rewards/payoffs, learning the best option to maximize the expected reward gains is a commonly encountered issue in a wide spectrum including human society \cite{ShenWJZ-IJCAI15}, robotics \cite{PiniBFDB-ICSI12} and biology \cite{SeeleyB-BES99}.
-This problem can be casted as the following sequential decision problem: in each step, every individual (or agent) selects one of the options to adopt and obtains the reward yielded by the option; the goal is to let the agents make sequential selection decisions in an on-line manner, so as to identify the best option with the cumulative reward gains maximized even without the prior knowledge about the options' stochastic qualities.
+} Given a set of options which yield unknown stochastic rewards/payoffs, learning the best among them is a commonly encountered issue in a wide spectrum including human society \cite{ShenWJZ-IJCAI15}, robotics \cite{PiniBFDB-ICSI12} and biology \cite{SeeleyB-BES99}.
+This problem can be casted as the following sequential decision-making problem: every individual (a.k.a., agent) sequentially selects one of the unknown option to observe its reward feedback and updates its adoptions (i.e., its preference to the options) accordingly; the goal is to maximize the expected cumulative reward yielded in the above learning process without the prior knowledge about the options' stochastic qualities.

-In a social group, each agent can imitate the rational behaviors of the others through social interactions, to improve the efficiency of the above learning process.
-As shown in \cite{CelisKV-PODC17}, the (iterative) social learning approach to the above problem consists of two stages: in each step, every agent takes an option sample according to the options' popularities, then decides whether or not to adopt the sampled option based on the latest observation on its stochastic reward signal.
-Although the above ``sampling-and-adopting'' social learning approach need not maintain any historical observations, it entails global information (i.e., all agents' latest adoptions) as input to calculate the options' popularities, while collecting the global information over the agents may result in considerable overhead in general social networks where the agents exchange information with each others through multi-hop communications.
-Moreover, agents in a social network usually are not forced to behave trustfully to each other; therefore, designing privacy-preserving mechanisms for protecting the agents' private data (e.g., their personal adoptions in our case) has been trending up in recent years~\cite{WangLZ-SIGMETRICS16,FerragMA-CST17,AkbayWZ-Allerton19}.
-Nevertheless, differential privacy has been extensively leveraged for data-centric off-line learning methods (e.g., federated learning \cite{ShokriS-CCS15,AbadiCGMMTZ-CCS16,TruexBASLZZ-AISec19,WeiLDMYFQP-TIFS20}), if it can be applied to the reinforced social learning process is still an open problem.
+In a social group, each agent can share its experience with each other, to improve the efficiency of the above learning process.
+As shown in \cite{CelisKV-PODC17}, an iterative social learning approach to the above problem consists of the following two stages in each step: every agent first takes an option sample according to the options' popularities among all the agents, and then decides whether or not to adopt the sampled option as preference based on the latest observation on its stochastic reward signal.
+Such a ``sampling-and-adopting'' social learning paradigm does not need any historical observations and thus can work with limited local memory at each agent \cite{SuZL-SIGMETRIC19}; nevertheless, it entails global information (i.e., all agents' latest adoptions) as input to calculate the options' popularities.
+Unfortunately, a well structured communication network over the agents (e.g., a complete graph such that each agent can easily calculate the populairties of the options through one-hop communications) may not always be available, while collecting the global information over a social network with general topology usually results in considerable communication overhead.
+Therefore, it is very challenging to enable efficient collaboration among the agents over a general social network.